isabella232/primetime.en/help/programming/browser-tvsdk-2.4/ad-insertion/clickable-ads/t-psdk-browser-tvsdk-2.4-handle-clickable-ads.md

       }
       ```

-   1. Handle the ad clicked event.
+   b.
+Handle the ad clicked event.
       In this example, we obtain ad information from the event and open a new browser window using that information:

       ```